Registering an international trademark

 If you have an international registration and want to expand it to include other countries, you must file an application for “subsequent designation”.

-The form can be found here.
-You fill the form in on the screen, then print, sign, and send it to WIPO.
+You can do so electronically through eMadrid on the website of WIPO.
 The fee for subsequent designation consists of a basic fee and an amount that depends on how many and which countries you select.

 International trademark renewal